mattthw/QuarantineDiscordBot/README.md

 1. Poop command: get pooped on
-2. Message lsitener: randomly poop on people & always insult the other bot
+2. Message listener: randomly poop on people & always insult the other bot
 3. Welvin: Deez Nuts
 4. Etherium: get price & progress towards a goal.
 Added because STOCK STEVE IS NOT CASE INSENSITIVE!